 Simulations are performed using Atlas Silvaco device simulator, and analytic calculations according to tunnelling equations are performed in Matlab environment.
 Analytic calculations are based on band- toband tunnelling (BTBT) model [8, 9].
-The gate and the drain voltages are swept from -0.5 to 2 V. The transfer and the output characteristics and I{on}/I{off} ratio are studied.
+The transfer and the output characteristics and I{on}/I{off} ratio are studied.
 To optimize the device characteristics, the width of δ -doped n+ region is changed from W=1 nm to 15 nm and the results are studied in order to optimize the width of this region.
 Also, the breakdown voltage in the output characteristics is studied.

-After obtaining a suitable W, the value of the channel doping is optimized.
-Finally, extensive device simulations were performed using Atlas Silvaco device simulator coupled with analytical tunnelling calculations.
-The tunnelling calculations in our TFET were based on the well-known equations for tunnelling current [1].
+Extensive device simulations were performed using Atlas Silvaco device simulator coupled with analytical tunnelling calculations.
+The tunnelling calculations in our TFET were based on the well-known equations for tunnelling current [1]: